grondilu/clifford/README.md

 This would be very efficient but we would have to use a different function for all possible kinds of products, and there are infinitely many of them.
-Since it's not possible to precompute an infinity of things, the module starts from nothing and generates a product at runtime, every time it encounters a product type it has never seen before.
+Since it's not possible to precompute an infinity of things, the module starts from nothing and generates a function at runtime, every time it encounters a product type it has never seen before.

 To generate a function, early versions of this module were simply generating the literal string that defines it in